ethpm/escape/README.md

 // First get the unique hashed identifiers of each release bytes32[] memory releaseHashes = index.getAllPackageReleaseHashes("owned");

-// Next, loop through getting the data. for (uint i = 0; i < releaseHashes.length; i++) {
+// Next, loop through getting the data for each release. for (uint i = 0; i < releaseHashes.length; i++) {
     bytes32 hash = releaseHashes[i];